MikeTannenbaum/digital-garden-jekyll-template/_notes/.trash/Notion as an organized workspace 2.md

 ---
 title: Notion as an organized workspace
 ---
-> *🧪 This is an experiment.*
+> *🧪 This is an experiment.
+As of Thursday, April 29, 2021 the experiment might be over, as I've decided [[Craft is my workspace]].
+Hopefully it stays that way.
+Consider this note closed 🚫.*

 I'm not sure how this will work out in the long run as I haven't really fallen in love with Notion the way many people have, but I'm trying it anyway.

-I need somewhere to be My Workspace™.
+[[I want somewhere to be My Workspace™]].
 Some place I open up every day and am presented with an organized system, just like sitting at my desk.

 I want [[peripheral cues]] of my work, such as artifacts hanging around that trigger my thoughts: sticky notes, scribbled ideas, marked-up books, and all the goodness that a typical analog workspace has.